AlexKalopsia/timelnr/README.md

 > **_IMPORTANT:_** The sheet structure can be changed, as long as the data ranges defined in `timelnr/config.py` are correct.

-In the sheet there should be three pages: Entries (the content of the timeline), Labels (management and styling), and Languages (list of supported languages).
+The sheet should include three pages: Entries (the content of the timeline), Labels (management and styling), and Languages (list of supported languages).

 The Entries page normally has the following structure: